testingisdocumenting/webtau/webtau-docs/znai/getting-started/what-is-this.md

 Use one layer to re-enforce tests on another.
 E.g. REST API layer to set up data for Browser test, or database layer to validate GraphQL API.

+Use powerful [REPL](REPL/experiments) mode to significantly speed up end-to-end tests development.

+:include-cli-output: cli-tests/browser-repl-select/out.txt {title: "trying css selectors"}

+Capture test artifacts like API Responses, screenshots, command line output to automate your user facing documentation.

+Leverage out of the box rich reporting

+:include-image: doc-artifacts/reports/report-crud-separated-http-calls.png {fit: true}

 Tests can be written in any JVM language.
 Language specific syntactic sugar is available for `Groovy`.

-Use powerful [REPL](REPL/experiments) mode to significantly speed up end-to-end tests development.

 * [REST API example](#rest-api-example)
 * [GraphQL API example](#graphql-api-example)